 Leader - Jon Henderson

-Soloist - Rosa Hartley
+Soloist - Laura Edge

-Chris was awarded the 2012/2013 Pettman DARE International Performance Scholarship, undertaking a fully-funded professional development programme at Opera North, New Zealand Opera and the University of Leeds.
-As a trumpet player, Chris won the Sub-Principal Trumpet position of Orchestra Wellington in 2013 and has performed internationally with the Hallé, The Orchestra of Opera North, Welsh National Opera, Black Dyke Brass Band and Chamber Orchestra of Europe.
-Chris recently toured with the Hallé as an assistant to Sir Mark Elder for performances in Hull, Carlisle and Manchester.
-Aspiring to create community through music, Chris received an endorsement from Arts Council England in 2017, enabling him to return to the UK to pursue his career.
-Having first been invited to conduct the Salford Symphony Orchestra in 2016 and then twice in 2018 (which included the Charity Concert with the Ayoub Sisters), Chris is thrilled to be directing this performance.
+Chris graduated with an MMus in Solo Performance from the Royal Northern College of Music, MMus in Conducting from the University of British Columbia and a BMus (Hons) from Te Kōkī New Zealand School of Music.
+Chris received an endorsement for exceptional talent from Arts Council England in 2017, enabling him to return to the UK to pursue his career.
+Having first been invited to conduct the Salford Symphony Orchestra in 2016 and then twice in 2018 (which included the Charity Concert with the Ayoub Sisters), and March of this year, Chris is thrilled to be directing this performance.

 Chris is very grateful to be the recipient of the Pettman DARE International Performance Scholarship and Dame Malvina Major Foundation Arts Excellence Award, and would also like to acknowledge the generous support of the Adam Foundation, Philip and Dianne Pattison, Waverley Fund, James Wallace Arts Trust, Todd Trust and The Lion Foundation.

-Tickets (adult £7, concessions £6.
-Accompanied under 16's free but will still require an online free ticket) can be purchased online from the Salford Symphony website (http://www.salfordsymphony.org/index.php/online-tickets) or on the door (adult £8 and concessions £7).
+Tickets (adult £8, concessions £7.
+Accompanied under 16's free but will still require an online free ticket) can be purchased online from the Salford Symphony website (http://www.salfordsymphony.org/index.php/online-tickets) or on the door (adult £9 and concessions £8).
 Enquiries and Box Office Tel: 0161 281 6698.

 NB: The Orchestra reserves the right to change the programme and venue according to the availability of music, venue and players.